transloadit/go-sdk/README.md

 sudo tail -f /var/log/syslog
 ```

-## Development
+## Contribute

-If you want to get into Transloadit Go SDK or Transloadify development, here are the steps:
+If you want to get into Transloadit Go SDK or `transloadify` development, here are the steps:

 ### Set up Go